dabit3/next.js-cdk-amplify-workshop/README.md

 The next thing we need to do is to configure our Next.js app to be aware of our AWS configuration.
 We can do this by referencing the new `aws-exports.js` file we just created.

-Create a new file called __configureAmplify.js__ in the root of the project and add the following code:
+Create a new file called __configureAmplify.js__ in the root of the Next.js app and add the following code:

 ```js
 import Amplify from 'aws-amplify'